alecchristie888/ziggurat-plot-app/README.md

 The repository ziggurat-plot-app is copyright (c) 2023 Alec Christie, but it is Open Source and licensed under the MIT License.

 The Ziggurat plot app (including its online implementation at https://alecchristie888.shinyapps.io/ziggurat-plot-app/) by Alec P. Christie and authors listed in Christie et al. 2023 (https://osf.io/ujk6n/) is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License (based on a work at https://github.com/alecchristie888/ziggurat-plot-app).

+# Acknowledgements
+I'd like to acknowledge the help of Dr Hannah Wauchope and Dr William Morgan in coding early versions of the Ziggurat plot app, which I then refined and adapted into the app that is now published.